tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/LessonPlan.md

 Students will be given the remaining class time to work through the code drills at their own pace.
 They are allowed to skip activities if they are already comfortable with certain areas.
 The activities progress in complexity, so students with Python experience may skip more of the early activities and focus on the later problems.

+Explain to students that they should use this time to research anything that is new or that they do not understand and to ask for help if they are stuck.

 **Code Drills:**

 * [Code Drills](Activities/)